Parents' Day: In the Democratic Republic of the Congo

 In the Democratic Republic of the Congo, Parents’ Day, also called Siku ya Wazazi in Swahili, is one of the public holidays especially celebrated on August 1 each year.
 This day is devoted to honor the role played by mothers and fathers in the Congolese society and the significance of the family unit.

 The origin of this celebration is attributed to Mobutu in 1979 who decided to replace All Saints' Day, a vestige of the colonial era, with this holiday now dedicated to parents and ancestors in general.
 Early in the morning, people go to clean up the cemeteries in remembrance of the deceased relatives before giving cards and gifts to their parents.

-The main reason for this elevated occasion is that, in the Congo, families habitually tend to be big - six children per woman on average – whereas the worldwide average is less than half that.
 This accentuates the traditional roles of parents, which is to look after and provide for the family as numerous as it may be.
 Culturally, parents are not only the individual that gave you birth and brought you up to face this challenging world.
 They are all those who placed the building blocks of your life.
-Thus, this is the unique day consecrated to relax and think of parents with beautiful gifts that make them realize that they are not taken for granted but, in the contrary, are loved and cared for.